wowheadtooltips/realmstatus/README.markdown

 5. Run `ruby script/update` from the command line to parse the realm list and fill your database.
 6. **OPTIONAL** The application is designed to request an update every hour.
 You could setup a CRON job to run the `ruby script/update` script every x, or use the built in system.

+## TODO
++ I am aware that the sort by first letter is not currently functioning.
+While I am not sure why, I will get it fixed A.S.A.P.

 ## Contact
 + Website: <http://wowhead-tooltips.com>
 + E-Mail: <adam@wowhead-tooltips.com>